Canadian Pharmacists Association

 Black Pharmacy Professionals of Canada

-Established in October 2023, the Black Pharmacy Professionals of Canada (BPPC) is a new national organization that aims to lead with excellence in practice amongst Black pharmacy professionals and promote equity in practice for Black pharmacy professionals and patients.
-Membership is open to Black pharmacy professionals in Canada.
+Established in October 2023, the Black Pharmacy Professionals of Canada (BPPC) is a national organization that aims to lead with excellence in practice amongst Black pharmacy professionals and promote equity in practice for Black pharmacy professionals and patients.
+Learn more about BPPC Membership.

 Social media accounts follow